Ornithogalum dubium

-Ornithogalum dubium, common names sun star, star of Bethlehem or yellow chincherinchee, is a species of flowering plant in the family Asparagaceae, subfamily Scilloideae.
+Ornithogalum dubium, common names sun star, star of Bethlehem orange star, or yellow chincherinchee, is a species of flowering plant in the family Asparagaceae, subfamily Scilloideae.
 It is a South African (Cape Province) endemic.

 The Latin specific epithet dubium means "dubious" or "unlike others of the genus".

 Description

 Growing to 50 cm tall, O. dubium is a bulbous perennial with 3-8 yellowish green leaves.
 The leaf margins are ciliate with scapes 10–25 cm long.
 The flowers are borne in winter or spring, in cylindrical to almost spherical racemes consisting of 5-25 flowers.
 The tepals may be orange, red, yellow or rarely white, often with a green or brown center.

+The common name of the genus Ornithogalum, Star-of-Bethlehem, is based on its star-shaped flowers, after the Star of Bethlehem that appeared in the biblical account of the birth of Jesus.
+The genus Ornithogalum contains about 180 species.

 Cultivation

 O. dubium is frost-tender and is best overwintered in a dry, frost-free place, then re-potted in spring.
 The main soil requirement is excellent drainage, with ample water early in the growth cycle, but dry during the dormant season.
 The plant should be grown in a sheltered spot in full sun.
 It is reported to be toxic by ingestion, and the leaves cause irritation.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.